aasish-bodapati/ai-companion-v2/VISION.md

 When making product decisions, ask:
 1. **Would I (the founder) actually use this feature daily?**
 2. **Does this help busy professionals get better results with less effort?**
-3. **Does this improve our AI's ability to recognize patterns and provide insights?**
+3. **Does this improve the user experience and make logging easier?**
 4. **Does this move us closer to a working prototype I love using?**

 ## 📝 **Living Document**

 This vision document is a living, breathing guide that evolves with our understanding and the needs of our users.
-It serves as our north star, ensuring every decision and feature aligns with our core mission of creating the world's most intelligent fitness and nutrition tracking platform.
+It serves as our north star, ensuring every decision and feature aligns with our core mission of creating the world's most effective fitness and nutrition tracking platform.

 ---

-*"The best fitness AI is one that connects the dots between your workouts and nutrition, providing insights that help busy professionals achieve better results with less effort."*
+*"The best fitness tracking platform is one that makes logging simple and enjoyable, providing clean visualization that helps busy professionals achieve better results with less effort."*